-Key Financial Issues and Risks Arising Narrative Cost Driver Q1 Q2 Action Trajec tory No. of older people with a care package 4,681 ✓ 4,694 ← returned to pre-Covid levels, though this may n Customer numbers have returned to pre-Covid levels, though this may not represent a plateauing of ADULTS 1 Older People's Care People's data influencing the trajectory of cost of a care package average gross weekly cost of a care package 3.0% 7 4.5% 7 demand.
-Care costs are currently the biggest risk facing the budget.
-These are being driven by market- 7 Budget 2.8% 7 4.1% 7 related factors.
-At the end of quarter two, the real terms rate of price increase is 2.75% if the 1.75% inflationary uplift agreed for 2021/22 is excluded.
+Key Financial Issues and Risks Arising Narrative Cost Driver Q1 Q2 Action Trajec tory No. of older people with a care package 4,681 7 4,694 ← Customer numbers have returned to pre-Covid levels, though this may not represent a plateauing of ADULTS Older People's Care People's Care Budget data influencing the trajectory of the older people's care budget data influencing the trajectory of the older people's care budget cost of a care package for older people wincrease in the average gross weekly cost of a care package 3.0% Γ, 4.5% 7 are being driven by market- related factors.
+At the end of quarter two, the real 7 Budget average net weekly cost of a care package for 2.8% 7 4.1% 7